Introduction

 Benefits of a Well-Defined Organizational Chart

-A well-defined organizational chart is not just a visual representation of the organizational structure; it also brings a series of tangible benefits that significantly enhance the internal functioning of a company.
+A well-defined organizational chart of a company is not just a visual representation of the organizational structure; it also brings a series of tangible benefits that significantly enhance the internal functioning of a company.

 Improvement in Clarity of Roles and Responsibilities